frederic-perez/AmE-dictionary/data/dictionary.md

 __foldout chair__ _n_
 __folk__ _n_ _n pl_ :five::hammer::mute:[fo~~l~~k]
 __follow in someone's footsteps__ _idiom_ To do the same thing as someone else did previously.
-__follow suit__ _idiom_ :five: To do the same thing as others, especially by following their example.
+__follow suit__ _idiom_ :six: To do the same thing as others, especially by following their example.
 The phrase comes from card games, where there are four "suits" (diamonds, hearts, spades, and clubs).
 __follow-up__ _n_ :astonished:
 __folly__ _n_ :seven: (follies) __1__ Lack of good sense; foolishness. _An act of sheer folly._ __2__ A foolish act, idea, or practice. _The follies of youth._ _Syn_ foolishness, foolhardiness, stupidity, idiocy
 __FOMO__